Capital One Financial (NYSE:COF) Downgraded to C+ at TheStreet

-TheStreet downgraded shares of Capital One Financial (NYSE:COF) from a b rating to a c+ rating in a research note issued to investors on Wednesday morning, TheStreetRatingsTable reports.
+Capital One Financial (NYSE:COF) was downgraded by investment analysts at TheStreet from a “b” rating to a “c+” rating in a research report issued to clients and investors on Wednesday, TheStreetRatingsTable reports.

-Other analysts have also issued reports about the stock.
-BMO Capital Markets dropped their target price on shares of Capital One Financial from $200.00 to $188.00 and set a buy rating for the company in a report on Wednesday, April 27th.
-Morgan Stanley decreased their target price on shares of Capital One Financial from $217.00 to $157.00 and set an overweight rating for the company in a research note on Monday, March 28th.
-Robert W. Baird raised shares of Capital One Financial from a neutral rating to an outperform rating and set a $145.00 price target for the company in a research report on Friday, June 17th.
-Citigroup lifted their target price on shares of Capital One Financial from $185.00 to $189.00 and gave the stock a buy rating in a research report on Thursday, March 24th.
-Finally, Oppenheimer lowered their target price on shares of Capital One Financial from $163.00 to $157.00 in a research note on Wednesday, April 27th.
-One investment analyst has rated the stock with a sell rating, eight have given a hold rating and fourteen have given a buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and an average price target of $168.35.
+A number of other brokerages also recently commented on COF.
+Citigroup increased their price target on shares of Capital One Financial from $185.00 to $189.00 and gave the company a “buy” rating in a research report on Thursday, March 24th.
+Bank of America reduced their price objective on shares of Capital One Financial from $185.00 to $167.00 in a research note on Thursday, March 17th.
+Wells Fargo & Company reduced their price objective on shares of Capital One Financial from $180.00 to $165.00 and set an “overweight” rating for the company in a research note on Wednesday, April 6th.
+StockNews.com assumed coverage on shares of Capital One Financial in a research note on Thursday, March 31st.
+They set a “hold” rating for the company.
+Finally, BMO Capital Markets reduced their price objective on shares of Capital One Financial from $200.00 to $188.00 and set a “buy” rating for the company in a research note on Wednesday, April 27th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and fourteen have assigned a buy rating to the company.
+According to data from MarketBeat.com, Capital One Financial currently has a consensus rating of “Moderate Buy” and an average target price of $168.35.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, May 27th.
-Stockholders of record on Monday, May 16th were issued a dividend of $0.60 per share.
-The ex-dividend date was Friday, May 13th.
-This represents a $2.40 dividend on an annualized basis and a dividend yield of 2.30%.
-Capital One Financial’s payout ratio is 9.44%.

-In related news, insider Sheldon Hall sold 14,504 shares of the stock in a transaction on Thursday, May 26th.
-The stock was sold at an average price of $125.00, for a total value of $1,813,000.00.
-Following the completion of the sale, the insider now directly owns 68,337 shares in the company, valued at approximately $8,542,125.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Corporate insiders own 1.27% of the company’s stock.
+In other news, insider Sheldon Hall sold 14,504 shares of the stock in a transaction dated Thursday, May 26th.
+The shares were sold at an average price of $125.00, for a total value of $1,813,000.00.
+Following the completion of the sale, the insider now directly owns 68,337 shares in the company, valued at $8,542,125.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+1.27% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in COF.
-Norges Bank acquired a new stake in Capital One Financial in the 4th quarter valued at $528,618,000.
-First Trust Advisors LP lifted its position in shares of Capital One Financial by 603.3% during the first quarter.
-First Trust Advisors LP now owns 1,731,554 shares of the financial services provider’s stock worth $227,336,000 after purchasing an additional 1,485,339 shares during the last quarter.
-Robeco Institutional Asset Management B.V. lifted its position in shares of Capital One Financial by 79.5% during the first quarter.
-Robeco Institutional Asset Management B.V. now owns 2,515,833 shares of the financial services provider’s stock worth $330,303,000 after purchasing an additional 1,114,456 shares during the last quarter.
-Fisher Asset Management LLC lifted its position in shares of Capital One Financial by 18.9% during the first quarter.
-Fisher Asset Management LLC now owns 6,941,839 shares of the financial services provider’s stock worth $911,394,000 after purchasing an additional 1,105,809 shares during the last quarter.
-Finally, Marshall Wace LLP lifted its position in shares of Capital One Financial by 707.1% during the fourth quarter.
-Marshall Wace LLP now owns 1,109,779 shares of the financial services provider’s stock worth $161,019,000 after purchasing an additional 972,274 shares during the last quarter.
-Hedge funds and other institutional investors own 89.31% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Norges Bank acquired a new position in Capital One Financial in the fourth quarter valued at approximately $528,618,000.
+First Trust Advisors LP lifted its holdings in Capital One Financial by 603.3% in the first quarter.
+First Trust Advisors LP now owns 1,731,554 shares of the financial services provider’s stock valued at $227,336,000 after acquiring an additional 1,485,339 shares during the last quarter.
+Robeco Institutional Asset Management B.V. lifted its holdings in Capital One Financial by 79.5% in the first quarter.
+Robeco Institutional Asset Management B.V. now owns 2,515,833 shares of the financial services provider’s stock valued at $330,303,000 after acquiring an additional 1,114,456 shares during the last quarter.
+Fisher Asset Management LLC lifted its holdings in Capital One Financial by 18.9% in the first quarter.
+Fisher Asset Management LLC now owns 6,941,839 shares of the financial services provider’s stock valued at $911,394,000 after acquiring an additional 1,105,809 shares during the last quarter.
+Finally, Marshall Wace LLP raised its position in Capital One Financial by 707.1% in the fourth quarter.
+Marshall Wace LLP now owns 1,109,779 shares of the financial services provider’s stock valued at $161,019,000 after purchasing an additional 972,274 shares during the period.
+89.31% of the stock is currently owned by institutional investors.

 Capital One Financial Company Profile (Get Rating)